basilesportif/gall-guide/guide-docs/poke.md

 So with that all in hand, we can see our custom mark in action!
 All we have to do is use `&` before the name of our custom mark, and the Dojo will treat it as a custom mark, and try to render the following value from noun to it.
 Try out the following commands at the Dojo from `~zod`:
 ```
 > :poketime &poketime-action [%poke-remote ~timluc]
+::  you'll see a successful poke-ack locally, and a message on ~timluc

+> :poketime &poketime-action [%poke-self ~zod]
+::  this will work

+> :poketime &poketime-action [%poke-self ~timluc]
+::  this will fail with a "poke failed" error
+::  this is because the %poke-self case uses ?>  (team:title our.bowl src.bowl) to block outside ships

 > :poketime &poketime-action [%increase-counter 7]
 > :poketime %print-state
 ::  you'll see that the counter went up by 7, and that wex and sup in bowl are empty

-> :poketime &poketime-action [%subscribe ~zod]
+> :poketime &poketime-action [%subscribe ~timluc]
-> :poketime %print-state
+> :poketime %print-subs
-::  you'll see that the wex and sup elements of bowl now have values where before they were empty
+::  you'll see that the wex element of bowl now has a value where before it was empty

 > :poketime &poketime-action [%leave ~zod]
-> :poketime %print-state
+> :poketime %print-subs
-::  you'll see that wex and sup are empty again
+::  you'll see that wex is empty again
 ```
 Processing custom marks is very straightforward.
 In `on-poke`, where we used `?+` to switch on mark, we just add a case for `%poketime-action`.
 Because the Gall agent type has to be fully general, it can't know what type of data our particular app will pass to `on-poke`.